Trail of Hope

 Horseback riding in North Iceland!

 We start the ride at Hvammur Farm in Vatnsdalur valley.
-It is a thrilling experience riding in the water on our way across the lagoon called Lake Hóp.
+It is a thrilling experience riding on the black sandy beaches, through rivers, fields and the great lagoon called Lake Hóp (e.
+Hope).
 A visit to a seal colony on the North-Atlantic coast and the majestic Hvítserkur monolith is a wonderful thing to see.

-Our well-known farmer Haukur Suska operates this tour.
+Our well-known farmer Haukur Suska, his family and wonderful staff at Hvammur farm operate this tour.

 • Individual travel insurance is not included in the tour price.
 We encourage clients to obtain relevant travel insurance before visiting Iceland.